 - Portfolio: A portfolio is generally only required if you’re applying to an art-oriented program or school.
-For example, Champlain College in Vermont requires portfolios for undergraduate applicants in certain BS and BFA programs.

 - Interview: Not many schools require interviews, but those that do want to see that you’re enthusiastic about the school and are as strong a candidate in person as you are on paper.
-Most Ivy League schools require evaluative interviews, while other selective schools may require or strongly recommend them.
+Most Ivy League schools require evaluative interviews, while other selective schools might require or strongly recommend them.

 - Legacy: Many schools, such as Harvard and Brown, will take into consideration whether you are a legacy student.
 (In most cases, "legacy" means that one or both of your parents attended the school for undergrad.)
 Legacy can be a tipping factor for schools trying to decide between two equally qualified candidates.